Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/index.md

 ---
 title: Get started
-description: 'NELSON Standards are made for designers and developers.'
+description: 'The Royal Navy Design System is made for designers and developers.'
 tags: public
 pageClass: ''
 template: default